svana00/FORC-PA2/README.md

 # PA2 - FORC
 ## Version

-We implemented version A with no bonuses
+We implemented version C with no bonuses.

 ## Compile